-What is a holiday meal without perfect mashed potatoes?
-They're rich, creamy, and taste amazing with every bite on your Thanksgiving plate.
-While most homemade mashed potato recipes are labor intensive and involve a lot of hand mashing, this recipe gives your arm a rest and can be made the day before Thanksgiving.
+What is a holiday meal without perfectly fluffy mashed potatoes?
+They're rich, creamy, and taste amazing with every bite on your plate.
+While most homemade mashed potato recipes are labor intensive and involve a lot of hand mashing, this recipe gives your arm a rest thanks to a potato ricer and can be made the day before your Thanksgiving dinner.

 Jump to: